 We all know this price-per-square-foot mentality inherently drives down energy performance, durability, and quality.
 It certainly contributes to the McMansion syndrome.

 A New Metric

 In all fairness to consumers, they get a lot of conflicting and confusing information regarding energy efficiency.
-In their marketing brochures, many builders proudly tout the R-values and energy components of their homes as if they were something more than the code minimum, which, by the way, is the least energy efficient home by law that they can build.
+In their marketing brochures, many builders proudly tout the R-values and energy components of their homes as if they were something more than the code minimum, which by the way is the least energy efficient home by law that they can build.
+(Feeling guilty?)

-It is knowledge that opens buyers’ wallets.
+It is knowledge that opens buyers' wallets.
 The only reason any customer will pay more for anything is because they believe they will be better off.
-In the absence of knowledge, price will always be the consumers’ yardstick to measure value.
-They won’t pay more for energy-efficient features unless they understand why it’s a good investment.
+In the absence of knowledge price will always be the consumers' yardstick to measure value.
+They won't pay more unless they understand why it's a good investment.

-By using the E-Scale, builders can show home buyers the advantages of buying a higher performing, more durable home—and it also makes it easier to explain to buyers why a certain HVAC system or added insulation costs more.
+By using the gauge, builders can show home buyers the advantages of buying a higher performing, more durable home-and it also makes it easier to explain to buyers why a certain HVAC system or added insulation may cost more.

 Building to higher standards will result in fewer callbacks, increased profitability, and happier customers, who will enjoy lower energy bills and a more comfortable house.
 Plus, these buyers may even qualify for lower mortgage rates through energy-efficient mortgage programs.

-Both the Energy Smart Scale and the Builders Challenge program will drive consumer demand for higher performing homes, which will benefit the industry just as consumer demand fueled the need for a new breed of more fuel-efficient vehicles.
+Both the Energy Smart Scale and the Builders Challenge program will drive consumer demand for higher performing homes, which will benefit the industry just like consumer demand fueled the need for a whole new breed of more fuel-efficient vehicles.

-If you’re a builder, one the best ways to transform and grow your business is to adopt the E-Scale rating for your homes.
+If you're a builder, one the best ways to transform and grow your business is to adopt the EnergySmart rating for your homes.